Mexico Digital Nomad Visa Guide (2024)

 Tip #4: Travel as much as you can

-Enrique Peña Nieto, a former president of Mexico, says that Mexico is a mosaic of different realities and beauties.
+Enrique Peña Nieto, former president of Mexico, said that Mexico is a mosaic of different realities and beauties.
 And that is one of the best descriptions of this North American country.

-Furthermore, nature has been more than generous, so all those historical sites and buildings in Mexico are often surrounded by the breathtaking natural beauty you can see only in this proud country.
+Furthermore, nature has been more than generous, so all those historical sites and buildings in Mexico are often surrounded by breathtaking natural beauty that you can see only in this proud country.

-Therefore, we recommend you travel as much as possible and experience life in, at least, the 5 best destinations for the holders of the Mexico digital nomad visa we mentioned above.
+Therefore, we recommend you travel as much as possible and experience life in, at least, the 5 destinations we mentioned above.

 Tip #5: Learn Spanish

-That way, you will communicate with the locals easier and enrich your knowledge.
-Furthermore, knowing the Spanish language will enable you to “feel” or “learn” some aspects of Mexican culture that are familiar only to locals.
+That way, you will be able to communicate with the locals easier and enrich your knowledge.
+Furthermore, knowing the language will enable you to feel and learn some aspects of Mexican culture that are familiar only to locals.

 Further reading for digital nomads in Mexico